-Certainly with the casino’s Wine Country location in the heart of some of the world’s best food and wine production regions, eating cannot be an afterthought, either in quality or diversity.
-The new world-class Green Music Center is in Rohnert Park too, just a few minutes away from the new casino.
+With the casino’s Wine Country location in the heart of some of the world’s best food and wine production regions, eating certainly cannot be an afterthought, either in quality or diversity.

 For that reason, there is no generic buffet, or $5.99 prime rib dinner special.
 Many of the restaurants are local, as are their purveyors and staff.
 In fact, all the restaurants were handpicked by the Graton Casino owner, Graton Rancheria Federated Indians, led by tribal leader and chairman Greg Sarris.